-We don’t often think about the best foods for our health.
+We don’t often think about the best foods for our prostate health.
 If it smells right and tastes good, it’s okay to eat.

 However, studies have shown that lifestyle and diet play an enormous role in men’s health…particularly prostate health.
 Eating the rights foods is extremely beneficial to have a healthy prostate.